bradyhouse/house/fiddles/node/fiddle-0030-foxbitApiSocket/README.md

         info 07:28:01 message received:	{ "OMSId":1, "InstrumentId":1, "BestBid":14470.05, "BestOffer":14599, "LastTradedPx":14471.93, "Last ...
         ...

-   Each time a message is received, the console is updated and the [level1-response.json](#response) file is updated with the data returned.
+4. Each time a message is received, the console is updated (above) and the [level1-response.json](#response) file is updated with the data returned.
 This process will continue indefinitely.
 To stop (or close the socket), press `Ctrl-C`.

 ### Level1 Response File <a name="response"></a>